Notorious serial killer pleads guilty to 4 Ohio murders

 A convicted serial killer who claims to have committed more than 90 murders across America over a 35-year span pleaded guilty on Friday to killing four Ohio women.

-Samuel Little, 79, appeared via Skype at two separate hearings, where he admitted to killing two women in Cincinnati and two women in Cleveland.
+Samuel Little, 79, appeared via Skype at two separate hearings in which he admitted to killing two women in Cincinnati and two women in Cleveland.
 Little is serving multiple life sentences in California for the murders of three women there between 1987 and 1989.
 He was also convicted of murdering one woman in Texas in 1994.

 Authorities have said they've confirmed at least 60 of the 93 slayings Little says he committed in 14 states while he crisscrossed the country for decades.